ecarter/bldr/examples/site/src/index.md

 title: Welcome
 author: E. Carter
 date: 2012-02-09
-template: home
+view: home

 ---

-# Welcome to the Site
+## Welcome to the Site

+Have a look around and let us know what you think!